QuantumSavory/QuantumSavory.jl/docs/src/howto-firstgenrepeater.md

 - The first and most obvious improvement would be to trigger the various events (Entangler, Swapper, Purifier) from each other, instead of having them all randomly wait and hope the necessary resources are available.
 - Calibrating when to perform a purification versus a swap would be important for the performance of the network.
-- Balancing what types of entanglement purification is performed, depending on the type of noise experience, can drastically lower resource requirements.
+- Balancing what types of entanglement purification is performed, depending on the type of noise experienced, can drastically lower resource requirements.
 - Implementing more sophisticated purification schemes can greatly improve the quality of entanglement.